Operation Fritham: Naval operations, 1942

-Early in 1942, the Admiralty took a renewed interest in Svalbard, encouraged by representations from the Norwegians, concerned about deterioration in the state of the coal mines.
+Early in 1942, the Admiralty took a new interest in Svalbard, encouraged by representations from the Norwegians, concerned about deterioration in the state of the coal mines.
 The Norwegians anticipated a big increase in demand for their coal once the war was over.
 The Norwegians offered a small number of men, local to Svalbard and well used to Arctic conditions, along with Selis and Isbjørn, ships brought from Svalbard by Operation Gauntlet.
 The Norwegians assured the British that their men would need only a basic military training, since they were islanders returning to their homeland, not an invasion force, a fact which would also honour the terms of the Svalbard Act (1925).
 The local concerns of the Norwegians and the strategic interests of the Admiralty in supporting Arctic convoys to the USSR coincided and a reconnaissance flight by a Catalina from Sullom Voe was arranged.